rust-lang/wg-async/src/vision/how_to_vision.md

 To merge a story or project PR, any member of the working group can open a topic on Zulip and propose it be merged.
 Ideally there will be no outstanding concerns.
 If a second member of the working group approves, the PR can then be merged.

+Reviewers should ensure that new stories and projects are added to the `SUMMARY.md` file either before merging or directly afterwards.

 ### Harmonizing

 At this point, the [wg leads] will write the draft vision document, drawing on the status quo and shiny future stories that were submitted.